Catch up on stories from the past week (and beyond) at the Slashdot story archive

 The spy tool that the US government ordered Yahoo to install on its systems last year at the behest of the NSA or the FBI was a "poorly designed" and "buggy" piece of malware, according to two sources closely familiar with the matter, reports Motherboard.
 From the article: Last year, the US government served Yahoo with a secret order, asking the company to search within its users' emails for some targeted information, as first reported by Reuters this week.
 It's still unclear what was the information sought, but The New York Times, citing an anonymous official source, later reported that the government was looking for a specific digital "signature" of a "communications method used by a state-sponsored, foreign terrorist organization."
 Anonymous sources told The Times that the tool was nothing more than a modified version of Yahoo's existing scanning system, which searches all email for malware, spam and images of child pornography.
 But two sources familiar with the matter told Motherboard that this description is wrong, and that the tool was actually more like a "rootkit," a powerful type of malware that lives deep inside an infected system and gives hackers essentially unfettered access.

-This is TRON, he fights for the Users.
-(Score:3)
+This is GREP, he snoops for the NSA.

 The accounts were hacked in 2014 and this was put in place in 2015 so not related.
 Not to say yahoo wasn't doing something else we don't know about back then, or purposely not investing in security to give the feds a deniable way in, either seem likely for such a terrible company.